 Differential Relationships for Student Subgroups.
 Parallel disparities in health and educational outcomes by both race and socioeconomic status suggest that the educational improvements offered by school health service provision may disproportionately benefit certain groups of students.
 But there is not strong evidence to that effect in these data.
-Table 7 displays key coefficients for Models 4, 5, and 6, which build on Model 2 above by adding cross-level interactions between preventive health service presence and student characteristics in predicting each educational outcome.
+Table 4 displays key coefficients for Models 4, 5, and 6, which build on Model 2 above by adding cross-level interactions between health service presence and student characteristics in predicting each educational outcome.
 Panel A shows results for interactions by student race.
-11 For each outcome the main coefficient on health service provision is similar in magnitude and significance to Model 2, the comparable model without interactions, and all of the interaction coefficients are small and not significant, indicating a constant relationship across racial groups.
-In Panel B, displaying results for interactions between health service provision and family income, we again see no significant interactions; however, there are two notable things in these results.
-First, across outcomes the main effect of health services is substantially larger in Models 4, 5, and 6 than in the previous Model 2 (0.237 vs. 0.132 for GPA; 0.782 vs. 0.536 for no course failure; 0.776 vs. 0.395 for high school graduation).
-Second, across outcomes the interactions are negative.
-These results provide limited suggestive evidence that on-campus provision of physical health services may give more of an educational boost to students from lower income families; however, these coefficients are more noisy and do not attain levels of significance comparable to Model 2, thus it is possible that no difference by family income exists.
+For each outcome, all of the interaction coefficients are small and not significant, indicating a constant relationship across racial groups.
+Displayed in Panel B, results for interactions between health service provision and family income again reveal no significant interactions; however, across outcomes the interactions are negative.
+That suggests that on-campus provision of physical health services may give more of an educational boost to students from lower income families; however, these coefficients are noisy, so it may be that no difference by family income exists.

 Finally, school provision of health services may most specifically benefit students who lack other healthcare options.
-Results testing this are shown in Panel C of Table 7, where models include interactions between physical health services and student insurance status, using indicators for whether the student has publicly-provided health insurance (Medicare or Medicaid) or no health insurance.
+Results testing this are shown in Panel C of Table 4, where models include interactions between physical health services and student insurance status, using indicators for whether the student has publicly-provided health insurance (Medicare or Medicaid) or no health insurance.
 These analyses provide limited evidence that students who have public health insurance may actually receive the biggest educational benefit when their schools offer health services.
 The interaction in Model 5, predicting no course failure, is significant and suggests that for students with public health insurance, their odds of passing all courses are three times higher if their school offers preventive health services ($e^{0.516+0.575}$).
-Although not significant, the coefficients for the public health insurance interactions in Model 4 for GPA and Model 6 for high school graduation both suggest a near doubling of the effect of health service provision.
-Although the interaction for no health insurance is negative across models, none of these coefficients are significant, suggesting that the role of health services is similar for students who have private insurance (the reference group) versus none.
+The coefficients for the public health insurance interactions in Model 4 for GPA and Model 6 for high school graduation, although not significant, both suggest a near doubling of the effect of health service provision.
+Counterintuitively, though, the non-significant interactions for no health insurance suggests that the role of health services is similar for students who have private insurance (the reference group) versus none at all.